getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/global-integrations.md

 #### Resolve via Commit or PR

-Once you've added a repository (see configuration step 8), you can start resolving issues by including `fixes <SHORT-ID>` in your commit messages.
+Once you've added a repository (see configuration step 8), you can start resolving issues by including `fixes &lt;SHORT-ID&gt;` in your commit messages.
 You might want to type something in the commit like: "this fixes MyApp-AB12" or "Fixes MyApp-317".
 The keyword to include is **fixes**.
-You can also resolve issues with pull requests by including `fixes <SHORT-ID>` in the title or description.
+You can also resolve issues with pull requests by including `fixes &lt;SHORT-ID&gt;` in the title or description.
 This will automatically resolve the issue in the next release.

-A `<SHORT-ID>` may look something like 'BACKEND-C' in the image below.
+A `&lt;SHORT-ID&gt;` may look something like 'BACKEND-C' in the image below.

 [{% asset gitlab/short-id.png alt="Issue detail highlighting suspect commits" %}]({% asset gitlab/short-id.png @path %})